-Any Priority Schools an LEA chooses to serve must implement one of four school intervention models: turnaround model, restart model, school closure, or transformation model.
+Any Priority and/or Focus Schools an LEA chooses to serve must implement one of six school intervention models: turnaround model, restart model, school closure, transformation model, evidenced-based, whole-school reform, or early learning model.
 A more detailed description of each model can be found in Appendix A of this application.